Is Hydrogen Peroxide Safe?

 Prevention Tips

-• For household use, buy hydrogen peroxide 3% solution.
+• For household use, only buy hydrogen peroxide 3% solution.

 This Really Happened

-Case 1: An 82-year-old woman swallowed 32% hydrogen peroxide.
-Her husband, who said he was a homeopath, gave her two tablespoons or less.
+Case 1.
+An 82-year-old woman was given about 2 tablespoonfuls of 32% hydrogen peroxide by her husband, who said he was a homeopath.
 She vomited at home and had trouble breathing.
 In the hospital, she had bleeding from her stomach or intestines.
 She was treated in the ICU for continued breathing problems and abnormal brain studies.
-She died after 15 days in the hospital.
+She died after 15 days in the hospital (from Bronstein et al., 2011).

-Case 2: A 2-year-old girl drank some hydrogen peroxide 3% that her mom had placed in a cup, with the intent of using it to treat a cut.
-Poison Control advised the child's mom to give her water to drink and observe for gastrointestinal upset.
-During a follow-up call from Poison Control a few hours later, her mom reported the child was fine.
+Case 2.
+A 2-year-old girl drank some 3% hydrogen peroxide that her mother had poured into a cup with the intent of using it to treat a cut.
+Poison Control advised the mother to give the girl some water to drink and to watch for gastrointestinal upset.
+During a follow-up call from Poison Control a few hours later, the child was fine.